 Trenitalia isn't responsible for lost bags, so it's your responsibility to keep an eye on luggage even if it's stowed at the end of the train car.
 There is, however, insurance against bag theft that applies to most Trenitalia passengers.
 If a bag is taken from the storage compartment at the end of the car of a Frecce or InterCity train, the insurance maximum is €300 for a single bag and €600 per customer.
-The maximums for other trains are lower, and the rules for filing an insurance claim are strict.
+The maximum for other trains are lower, and the rules for filing an insurance claim are strict.

 There are porters at some stations that can be hired to help passengers with luggage.
 Porters can be hired at Roma Termini, Milano Centrale, Bologna Centrale, and Firenze SMN.
 You must book this service in advance by phone, and the cost of the service is €5 which is paid directly to the porter.